ShreyDhyani/TypeScript/README.md

 Find some examples and detailed description at https://www.typescriptlang.org/docs/handbook/2/basic-types.html

-For some hands on coding exaple with real time output visit https://www.typescriptlang.org/play
+For some hands on coding example with real side-by-side output visit https://www.typescriptlang.org/play